coda/packs-sdk/docs/get-started/cli.md

 npx coda upload manifest.ts --notes "Initial version." --codaApiEndpoint=https://{{coda.domain}}
 ```

-??? note "Source code not avilable"
+??? warning "Source code not avilable"
     If you open your Pack in the online Pack Studio code editor you'll see a message like:

     ```ts